What is a Double Hung Window?

 Image

-Operating the tilt sash function on a Milgard double hung window is easy.
+The tilt sash function is one of the most unique parts of a window.
+Operating the tilt sash function on Milgard double hung windows is easy.
 Follow these step-by-step instructions:

 1. To open the window, lift up the SmartTouch® lock and slide to open the bottom or top sash.